yjie10/yjie10/README.md

 ### ꒰ᐢ⸝⸝•༝•⸝⸝ᐢ꒱ Hello there!

 This is Yiying, located in Los Angeles, CA. <br />
-I'm a Front End / Full Stack Engineer.
+I'm a Front End Engineer aiming to become a Full Stack Engineer.

 Link to old GitHub Account(s): <br />
 https://github.com/sataivlis (very old school stuff) <br />